 Are you planning on getting into the medical field, but you’re not committed yet?
-You’re not alone; the healthcare field is expected to grow nearly 14% by 2028, making it the fastest-growing field in the United States.
+You’re not alone; according to the BLS, as of September 2020, the healthcare field is expected to grow nearly 14% by 2028, making it the fastest-growing field in the United States.
 Medical assistants specifically are seeing even more significant growth.

 If you’re looking for a career with a high potential for growth and longevity, getting into healthcare might be beneficial.